 Book Review: A smaller social history of ancient Ireland, P.W.
 Joyce

-Summary: When I first began my journey into ancient Ireland, I quickly became lost in the debates over textual criticism, hermeneutics, and many other things I didn’t understand.
-Yet all I wanted was a simple overview of what life was like 2000 years ago and I was quickly growing to despair that this didn’t exist.
+When I first began my journey into ancient Ireland, I quickly became lost in the debates over textual criticism, hermeneutics, and many other things I didn’t understand.
+Yet all I wanted was a simple overview of what life was like 2000 years ago and I was quickly beginning to despair that this didn’t exist.
 Either books were poorly researched, filled with speculation rather than evidence, or were far too technical for a layperson to understand.
 That was until I stumbled across Joyce’s work.

-Favourite quote:
+Favourite quote

 The ancient Irish were a highly intellectual and interesting people; and the world owes them something, as I hope to be able to show.

-Favourite fact: Warriors were not simple-minded, but were expected to have “mastered a certain specified and large amount of poetry and tales” before they’d be allowed to join the ranks of their warrior class.
+Warriors were not simple-minded, but were expected to have “mastered a certain specified and large amount of poetry and tales” before they’d be allowed to join the ranks of their warrior class.
 I wonder how are own armies would fare under such criteria today.

-Book specification: 425 pages, 27 chapters, published in 1906.
+425 pages, 27 chapters, published in 1906.

 Available for free digitally here: Library Ireland